 “No, you weren’t.
 I can’t believe this.
 I really can’t.
 What is the last thing you remember from here?”

-“I… I washed up on the shore here, and someone collected me.”
+“I… I washed up on the shore, and someone collected me.”

-“Shit, shit, shit,” she kept saying, rubbing her hands throughout her hair, messing it up, and then there came a faint sound from her throat.
-She rubbed her temples, turning away from me.
+“Shit, shit, shit,” she kept saying, rubbing her hands throughout her hair, messing it up.
+She rubbed her temples, turning away from him.
 “What the fuck were you doing out there?”

 “You were probably on some boat when they found you,” she decided after some thought.
 “What were you doing?
 I need you to think hard on this one.”